UK Delivery

 Wood Screws

 Wood screws are a diverse product.
 Due to their wide range of applications, they’re available in many sizes, lengths, threads, platings, points and coatings.
-That’s why at eFixing, we have cultivated a diverse selection to suit your construction needs.
+That’s why at eFixing, we have many types of wood screws to suit your construction needs, as well as many wood screw sizes to suit every area.

 Our range of wood screws includes XTC high-performance, multipurpose and structural wood screws.
 When you’re looking for reduced wood splitting, choose one of our sharp-pointed, long wood screws for a precise cut and clean finish.